e-j-w/SpecFitter/FEATURES.md

 ### Fit data

-* Fit multiple Gaussian peak shapes (symmetric or skewed) on quadratic background (iterative least-squares fitter).
+* Fit multiple Gaussian peak shapes (symmetric or skewed) on quadratic/linear/constant background (iterative least-squares fitter based on [RadWare](https://radware.phy.ornl.gov/)).
 * Relative peak widths may be fixed (recommended for gamma-ray spectroscopy) or allowed to freely vary.
 * Weight the fit by the data (taking background subtraction into account) or by the fit function.
 Or don't weight the fit at all.